 This is not some small point.

-For example, General John DeWitt, in charge of defending the western states during the Second World War, said this:
+For example, General John DeWitt, in charge of defending the western American states during the Second World War, said this:

 A Jap’s a Jap … The Japanese race is an enemy race … It makes no difference whether he is an American citizen, he is still a Japanese… we must worry about the Japanese all the time until he is wiped off the map.